 Celebrating 50 Years (1963-2013)

-Fall enrollment is available in both the middle and high school programs.
-The middle school AM program has been expanded.
+Immediate enrollment is available in both the middle and high school programs.

 Contact Leslie Newman 414-395-8125 for enrollment information and to schedule a visit.